CEAT Limited: Products

 CEAT manufactures tyres for various types of vehicles like heavy commercial vehicles, light commercial vehicle, off-highway tyres, passenger cars, tractors, motorcycles and scooters, cycles and SUVs.
-It exports Asia.Under the luxury segment in India, CEAT's products include the high performance CEAT SportDrive and CEAT SportDrive SUV that allows for an enhanced control and more comfort.
+It exports Asia.Under the luxury segment in India, CEAT's products include the high-performance CEAT SportDrive and CEAT SportDrive SUV, which allow for enhanced control and more comfort.
 For motorcycles, CEAT's SportRad tyre focuses on high speed.
 The CrossRad tyre, on the other hand, facilitates riding in diverse terrains.
 The SecuraDrive range serves the premium hatchback and Sedan categories; and the SecuraDrive SUV serves the compact SUV segment.
 In 2022, CEAT launched an all-terrain tyres range called CrossDrive for SUVs.

 CEAT's custom-built tyres were used in the sci-fi action film Kalki 2898AD for the futurist 6-tonne car Bujji.

 Sponsorships and Events

 In 2024, CEAT partnered with German football club Bayer 04 Leverkusen and became the official tyre partner for the next two seasons, until 2026.

-CEAT is the title Sponsor for the Indian Supercross Racing League (ISRL) which brings riders from all over the world together to compete in a variety of formats and categories.
+CEAT is the title Sponsor for the Indian Supercross Racing League (ISRL), which brings riders from all over the world together to compete in a variety of formats and categories.
 CEAT organised the Cricket Rating Awards in 2023 and awarded domestic and international cricket players (both male and female).
 The awards were given based on the CEAT cricket rating in June 2022-May 2023.